belulok/booking-app/README.md

     npm start
     ```

+**Optional - If using WSL2 like me**
+    ```
+    npm start -- --tunnel
+    ```

+This will ask to install the @expo/ngrok package.
+Once that is done, you'll see the Metro is waiting message has a full URL instead of just an IP address.
+Scan the QR code and Expo Go will connect through the tunnel.
+This works because the tunnel is exposed to the internet, instead of just your local network.

+WSL2, on the other hand, is a virtualized environment, using a virtual NIC behind a virtual Hyper-V switch.
+The WSL2 network is NAT'd behind/inside the Windows network, which is why you can't see it from other devices on the network.

+WSL2 does provide a feature known as "local forwarding" that allows the Windows host itself to access WSL2 through the localhost address.
+However, that doesn't extend to other devices on the network.

 **Running the App**
 On a Physical Device: Open the Expo Go app and scan the QR code provided in the terminal.
 On an Emulator/Simulator: With the Expo development server running, press i to open the iOS Simulator or a to open the Android Emulator.